stephomi/nomadsculpt.com/manual/docs/stroke.md

 Enable no limit to how much matter can be added/removed per stroke.
 Eg the `Clay` tool has this enabled, so material can keep building up, while the `Brush` tool has this disabled, so strokes will stop adding material if you keep moving the same stroke over the same region of the mesh.

 ### Connected topology
-Enable only sculpting the verticies that are linked to the picked surface.
+Enable only sculpting the vertices that are linked to the picked surface.
 For example when used with the `Move` tool, will alow you to exclusively move a part that self intersects with another part.
 ![](./videos/connected_topology.mp4)

 ### Front-facing vertex only